9 Sleep-Deprived Dads Tell Some Crazy Stories

 New parent sleep deprivation is a silent crisis, to be taken seriously.
 It causes 100,000’s of devastating health problems and even fatalities.
-So new parents, for real, take care of yourselves!
 But we also can’t deny that it produces some high comedy, too.
-As these real-life stories show, exhaustion can lead “drunk tired” dads to do…some pretty wild stuff!
+And during those hazy first weeks as a parents, sometimes laughter really is the best medicine.
+As these sleep-deprived dads' stories show, exhaustion can lead “drunk tired” dads to do…some pretty wild stuff!

 The Mystery…That Wasn’t a Mystery

 The first night in the hospital, our son cried, and I jumped up from the couch, stumbled over both my bag and her bed, finally caught my balance, and looked in the bassinet for the baby, only to scream when he wasn’t there.
 Fortunately, my wife had already scooped him up. -Steve, 29, Warrenville, IL

 In my sleep-deprived state, I poured my hungry dog’s food into her full water bowl.
 No one was amused—not the least of all, the dog. -Jamie, 30, Tyngsboro, MA